Nextiva / Blog / Business Communication

 Which is best: omnichannel or multichannel?

-If you are seeking to provide a unified and personalized customer experience, then an omnichannel strategy may be the way to go.
+If you want to provide a unified and personalized customer experience from one ecosystem, choose an omnichannel solution.

 However, if your main goal is to have focused interactions on a single channel at a time, a multi-channel contact center can still be highly effective.